mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 ### How does Glitch work?

-Glitch provides a web based interface in which you can create projects from starter templates, or import them from Github, and then add and edit the project files.
+Glitch provides a web-based interface in which you can create projects from starter templates, or import them from GitHub, and then add and edit the project files.
 As you make changes, the project is built and run in its own isolated and independent virtualized container.

 How this all works "under the hood" is a mystery — Glitch doesn't say.
-What is clear is that as long as you create a fairly standard nodejs web application (for example using `package.json` for your dependencies), and don't consume more resources than listed in the [technical restrictions](https://help.glitch.com/hc/en-us/articles/16287495313293-Technical-Restrictions), your application should "just work".
+What is clear is that as long as you create a fairly standard nodejs web application (for example, using `package.json` for your dependencies), and don't consume more resources than listed in the [technical restrictions](https://help.glitch.com/hc/en-us/articles/16287495313293-Technical-Restrictions), your application should "just work".

-Once the application is running it can be configured for production using [private data](https://help.glitch.com/hc/en-us/articles/16287550167437-Adding-Private-Data) supplied in an a `.env` file.
+Once the application is running, it can be configured for production using [private data](https://help.glitch.com/hc/en-us/articles/16287550167437-Adding-Private-Data) supplied in a `.env` file.
-The values in the secret data are read by the application as environment variables, which as you will recall from a previous section, is how we configured our application to get its database URL.
+The values in the secret data are read by the application as environment variables, which, as you will recall from a previous section, is how we configured our application to get its database URL.
-Note that the variables are _secret_: the `.env` should not be included in your Github repository.
+Note that the variables are _secret_: the `.env` should not be included in your GitHub repository.

 The Glitch editing view also provides _terminal_ access to the web app environment, which you can use to work with the web app as though it was running on your local machine.

-That's all the overview you need in order to get started.
+That's all the overview you need to get started.
-Next we will set up a Glitch account, upload the Library project from Github, and connect to a database.
+Next, we will set up a Glitch account, upload the Library project from Github, and connect it to a database.

 ### Get a Glitch account